cacheflowe/haxademic-td/README.md

 - OOP w/Python extensions
   - Base Comp/Container
     - Customize w/parameters
+    - Parexec
+  - Global op references are singletons or clone masters
+- Cloning & replicators
+  - Replilcator is like a for() loop that creates a bunch of objects from a class
+  - Clones are like instances of a class, generally sprinkled throughout a project
+- Externalizing .tox & .py files
+  - for git tracking & easy access in VS Code
+  - externalized python is one step closer to normal AI-assisted dev workflows
 - Python -> nodes -> Python flow.
 No floating scripts!
   - Logic in python, numeric operations in CHOPs
   - Dependable properties
-- Externalizing .tox & .py files
-  - for git tracking & easy access in VS Code
-  - externalized python is one step closer to normal AI-assisted dev workflows
 - Bootstrap App extension
   - .env vars
   - shell env vars
   - Launch app w/shell script, reliably
-- Global op references are singletons or clone masters
-- Cloning & replicators
-  - Replilcator is like a for() loop that creates a bunch of objects from a class
-  - Clones are like instances of a class, generally sprinkled throughout a project
 - External python modules - now w/ pyEnvManager
-- AppStore (w/socket server)
+- AppStore (w/socket server) - look at Zoox example
   - Store paths to shared nodes
 - Probably not for today
   - ML tools in TD
   - Threading

-## GLSL infos
+## GLSL in TD

 From: https ://docs.derivative.ca/Write_a_GLSL_TOP